Study Abroad Program Overview

 late August to mid-December

 You will live in shared student apartments.
 Housing is prearranged by the ACCENT staff in each location, who strive to match your preferences with lodging situations.

 The schedule for this program will be packed with course-related visits to government and non-governmental organizations, schools, museums, agricultural sites, and media production centers.
-In Florence, farms engaged in the production of wine and olive oil are certain; and in Barcelona, sites to be visited should include the El Bulli Foundation and the Boqueria and Santa Caterina markets.
-In Sicily you will visit markets with North African and Arab roots, producers on the slopes of Mount Etna, visit Syracusa for citrus and tomato growers and olive producers in Ragusa.
+In Florence and the surrounding areas of Tuscany, farms engaged in the production of wine and olive oil are certain; and in Barcelona, sites to be visited should include the El Bulli Foundation and the Boqueria and Santa Caterina markets.
+From Syracuse, you will visit producers on the slopes of Mount Etna, citrus and olive producers throughout Sicily, markets with North African and Arab roots, and cheese-makers in Ragusa.

 UCEAP students are supported by UC’s network of UCEAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 UCEAP partners with ACCENT in Florence and Barcelona, and local ACCENT staff help you integrate into local life and provide assistance with housing, safety, local information, and other issues.

 See the UCEAP Program Guide

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

 The Mediterranean Politics, Food & Culture program takes a closer look at the social and political complexities of the region through the lens of food and nutrition.
 How can we think about the Mediterranean as a region of unified culture, and where does this notion come apart?